-receiving Cotrimoxizole (CTX) prophylaxis Number of HIV-positive individuals receiving a minimum of one clinical service 189,396 C2.3.D Number of HIV-positive clinically malnourished clients who received therapeutic or supplementary food n/a C2.3.D Number of clinically malnourished clients who received therapeutic and/or supplementary food during the reporting period.
+clinical service C2.3.D Proportion of HIV-positive clinically malnourished clients who received therapeutic or supplementary food n/a C2.3.D Number of clinically malnourished clients who received therapeutic and/or supplementary food during the reporting period.
 200 Redacted Number of clients who were nutritionally assessed and found to be clinically malnourished during the reporting period.
-By Age: <18 By Age: 18+ C2.4.D C2.4.D TB/HIV: Percent of HIV-positive patients who were screened for TB in HIV care or treatment setting 90 % Redacted Number of 170,405
+0 By Age: <18 0 By Age: 18+ 0 Sum by age disaggregates 0 C2.4.D TB/HIV: Percent of HIV-positive patients who were screened for TB in HIV care or treatment setting 101 % C2.4.D Number of HIV-positive patients who were screened for TB in HIV care or treatment setting 83,347 Redacted Number of 82,858

-HIV-positive patients who were screened for TB in HIV care or treatment setting Number of HIV-positive individuals receiving a minimum of one clinical service 189,396 C2.5.D TB/HIV: Percent of HIV-positive patients in HIV care or treatment (pre-ART or ART) who started TB treatment 4 % C2.5.D Number of HIV-positive patients in HIV care who started TB treatment 7,457 Redacted Number of HIV-positive individuals receiving a minimum of one clinical service 189,396 C4.1.D C4.1.D Percent of infants born to HIV-positive women who received an HIV test within 12 months of birth 72 % Redacted Number of infants who received an HIV test within 12 months of birth during the reporting period 7,035
+HIV-positive individuals receiving a minimum of one clinical service C2.5.D TB/HIV: Percent of HIV-positive patients in HIV care or treatment (pre-ART or ART) who started TB treatment 4 % C2.5.D Number of HIV-positive patients in HIV care who started TB treatment 3,070 Redacted Number of HIV-positive individuals receiving a minimum of one clinical service 82,858 C4.1.D Percent of infants born to HIV-positive women who received an HIV test within 12 months of birth 65 % C4.1.D Number of infants who received an HIV test within 12 months of birth during the reporting period 7,535 Redacted Number of HIV- positive pregnant women identified in the reporting period (include known HIV- 11,536